oceanprotocol/docs/discover/networks/README.md

 This is one of the [Binance](https://binance.com)-spawned chains.
 BNB is the token of Binance.

-**Wallet.** If BNB Smart Chain is not listed as a predefined network in your wallet, you can follow [Binance's Guide](https://academy.binance.com/en/articles/connecting-metamask-to-binance-smart-chain) to manually connect.
+**Wallet.** If BNB Smart Chain is not listed as a predefined network in your wallet, see [Binance's Guide](https://academy.binance.com/en/articles/connecting-metamask-to-binance-smart-chain) to manually connect.

 **Bridge.** Our [BNB Smart Chain Bridge Guide](bridges.md#bnb-smart-chain-bridge) describes how to get OCEAN to BNB Smart Chain.

-### Energy Web Chain (EWC)
+### Production: Energy Web Chain (EWC)

 <table data-header-hidden>
 <tbody>